Mumuwei/Mumuwei.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I am a final-year Ph.D. candidate in the Department of Electronic Engineering and Information Science, University of Science and Technology of China, supervised by Prof. Hongtao Xie <a href='https://imcc.ustc.edu.cn/_upload/tpl/0d/13/3347/template3347/xiehongtao.html'>.
+I am a final-year Ph.D. candidate in the Department of Electronic Engineering and Information Science, University of Science and Technology of China, supervised by <a href="https://imcc.ustc.edu.cn/_upload/tpl/0d/13/3347/template3347/xiehongtao.html">Prof. Hongtao Xie</a>.
 Before that, I graduated from the School of Artificial Intelligence, Xidian University with a bachelor’s degree.

 My research interest includes multimodal digital human synthesis, motion generation, and face-swapping.